bogdicatana/Image-Gallery-Website/README.md

 ## Setup

-1. Place your images in the `resources` folder with the following structure:
+1. Create a `resources` folder and place your images in with the following structure:

         ├── resources/
             ├── Category_Name_1/ │